Control System Theory and SPICE Simulation

 Ing.
 Cristoforo Baldoni

-3. Physycal Processes Modeling, differential equations and calculations simplification with Laplace transform
+3. Physycal Processes Modeling, Differential Equations and Laplace Transform Simplification.

-5. Natural and Forced Response, calculating Residues, when it’s possible simplify identical Zeros and Poles, dominant poles
+5. Natural and Forced Response: Residues Calculation, Simplification of identical Zeros and Poles, Dominant Poles.

-8. Study of Transfer Function with Bode diagram.
-Study the Open Loop Transfer Function with SPICE.
+8. Transfer Function through Bode Diagram Analysis.
+Examination of the Open Loop Transfer Function using SPICE Simulation.

 Premium Content